Need financial aid? Start Here!

 Note: Since we’re trying to serve as many students as possible, we can only answer questions pertaining to financial aid applications during these workshops.
-If you have other financial aid-related questions, or general questions, please contact the Students First Center at (209) 228-7178 or email us at email@example.com.
+If you have other financial aid-related questions, or general questions, please contact the Students First Center at (209) 228-7178 or email us.

-Our workshops have concluded for the 2020-21 academic year.
-If you still need assistance completing your financial aid application, please contact our office.
+Our workshops have concluded for this semester.
+If you still need application help, please contact the Students First Center.

 If you have feedback or suggestions about our workshop offerings, please email us at firstname.lastname@example.org.